Visiting London: What You Need to Know

 There’s much more to the UK than London – and if you have time, you should go and explore.
 Here are a few ideas:

 - Oxford – The beautiful university city is an easy one hour train ride from London Paddington.
 Climb the tower of the Church of St Marys to see the city of dreaming spires in all its glory.
+This tour of Oxford and The Cotswolds from London offers you the chance to spend a day away from the hustle and bustle of the capital, whilst appreciating the stunning British countryside.

 - The Cotswolds – If you conjure up a picture of a bucolic English village, chances are it’s going to look exactly like those in The Cotswolds.
 Take a tour or hire a car to see them all at their best.